Tomarus

 The adult beetles are nocturnal and attracted to lights; the larvae generally remain in the soil, often feeding on plant roots.

 In order to identify species, the parameres of the male must be pulled out of the abdomen and examined.
 This process should be done carefully, because the parameres are quite fragile, "almost parchment-like".

 Species

-These 37 species belong to the genus Tomarus:Ratcliffe, B. C. (2003).
-The dynastine scarab beetles of Costa Rica and Panama (Coleoptera: Scarabaeidae: Dynastinae).
-Bulletin of the University of Nebraska State Museum 16, 1-506.
+The following species belong to the genus Tomarus: